Minimum-CD/cd-manifesto/CONTRIBUTING.md

 To request a change to supporting information should be creating by raising a [GitHub issue](https://github.com/Minimum-CD/cd-manifesto/issues/new/choose).
 The core team will review ASAP, request clarification as needed, and make the change as required.

+Suggested changes may be re-phrased for clarity, but we will verify intent with the requestor in the PR.

 ## Adding your signature